VELD-Dev/Enhanced-Monsters/README.md

 ### For Warriors (manual installers yarrrgh)
 - :warning: **You need to launch the game at least once, in order to generate the config list.**
 - If you install mods, you technically know where you install them.
-Go to `/BepInEx/plugins/EnhancedMonsters/`
+Go to BepInEx configs `/BepInEx/config/EnhancedMonsters/`
 - Open `EnemiesData.json`
 - Search a mob by its name with `[CTRL]`+`[F]`
 - Modify its values by respecting the information given in the R2ModMan notice